bertman12/wc3-invasion-defense/README.md

 Create musketeers, with flaming arrow, should cost 1/5 of their mana to use but can be strong, takes 5 seconds to recharge for another powerful shot.
 Make it so it get's used every other shot.

 Add another neutral kingdom

+add -cam commands

+add ability to "scout" where the undead will spawn

+add the ability for engineers to make camps which will provide supplies to heal units

+make the camps retrieve supplies from units that travel from the capital city and to the camps. make it so units can fortify key forts and passages

+zombie forces may be increased by a percentage of the players playing.

+create item to repair destroyed buildings or make it an ability on a unit

+I wonder if I should disable purchasing all stocked units during the night, so players are stuck with their choices they made during the day.